immutag/immutag/README.md

 **Create an immutag store with a bitcoin mnemonic.**

-`imt create <store-name> <mnemonic>`
+`imt create STORE_NAME MNEMONIC`

-`imt create music "lottery shop below speed oak blur wet onion change light bonus liquid life fat reflect cotton mass chest crowd brief skin major evidence bamboo"`
+`imt create "lottery shop below speed oak blur wet onion change light bonus liquid life fat reflect cotton mass chest crowd brief skin major evidence bamboo"`

 (You'll need to retreive or generate the mnemonic from elsewhere, such as with you bitcoin wallet app.
 It should be a wallet specifically designated from immutag use and not have 'money' on it.
 At the moment, immutag stores the wallet insecurely for development purposes.
 In the future, immutag will encrypt the wallet in addition to creating api endpoints that can accept bitcoin addresses without the need for storing private keys or mnemonics.)

 **Add a music file with tags that can be used to find it later.**

-`imt add <store-name> <file> <tags...>`
+`imt add STORE_NAME FILE TAGS...`

-`imt add music "vivaldi-four-seasons.mp3" music vivaldi classical`
+`imt add "vivaldi-four-seasons.mp3" music vivaldi classical`

 1AkbrXgctNNu7VBfSk8XZgCKRAV7HtTcj2